vinhngo1907/mern-v-social-media/README.md

 1. Run `npm install`.

-2. CD client && Run `npm run start` to start the frontend client
+2. CD client && Run `npm run start` to start the frontend client Wait for the build process to complete

-Wait for the build process to complete
+Navigate to http://localhost:5002 in your browser to explore the app

 3. CD Server && Run `npm run server` to start the api server

-Navigate to http://localhost:5002 in your browser to explore the app
+Go to http://localhost:5001 in your browser to explore the server

 ## Build the app
 * Build manually